GuardianOfGods/unity-interview-questions/README.md

 <p>

 - **Hierarchy**: The hierarchy displays every GameObject in a list.
+- **Inspector** displays detailed information about your currently selected GameObject, including all attached Components and their properties.
+Here, you modify the functionality of GameObjects in your scene.
 - **Game view**: The game view option lets developers view the game and make changes to it as they play in real time.
 - **Scene view**: The scene view is a 3D preview of the open scene.
 Here, developers can add and manage GameObjects.
 - **Project window**: The project window is ideal for complex games.
 Game developers can use the project window to find game assets in a directory for all models, scripts, and prefabs.